Tajinaste Blanco at Gran Canaria

 Due to their remote location in the Atlantic Ocean off the northwestern coast of Africa, the Canary Islands are home to some pretty unique dragon trees species as well as approximately 700 other endemic plants.
-More than 100 hundred of the native plants can be found on Gran Canaria only, among them quite a few Euphorbia species.
+More than hundred of the native plants can be found on Gran Canaria only, among them quite a few Euphorbia species.
 One of the Euphorbias really sticks out: the Euphorbia Canariensis commonly known as "cardóns".
 They bear a strinking resemblance to cacti because of the innumerous tall columnar arms arising candelabra-like from their base.
 They can be pretty photogenic, as you can see in our image called "Cactus Tower".
 We also fell in love with two other endemic plants which grow all over Gran Canaria: the "monkey palm" and "tabaiba dulce".
-We used both as a foreground on our "Roque Bentayga" picture.
+We used both as a foreground on this "Roque Bentayga" picture.

 This month's image was taken last January during our stay at Gran Canaria.
 It shows a single Tajinaste Blanco plant at the edge of the ancient caldera of Tejeda with Roque Bentayga and Roque Nublo in the background.
 If you happen to be on the Canaries in late winter and during springtime be sure not to miss the fantastic Tajinastes and in January of course there is also the unique almond tree bloom.

 You will find more images from this island in our "Gran Canaria Gallery".